espressif/arduino-esp32/docs/source/api/touch.rst

 About
 -----

-Touch sensor is a peripheral, that can be used to sense electrical changes on respective GPIO pins.
+Touch sensor is a peripheral, that has an internal oscilator circuit and it measures charge/discharge frequency over a fixed period of time on respective GPIO pins.
 Therefore these touch sensors are also known as capacitive sensors.
-For example, if you touch any of these pins, the touch sensor will sense output according to electrical charge on your finger.
+For example, if you touch any of these pins, finger electrical charge will change this number of cycles, by changing the RC circuit attached to the touch sensor.
+The TouchRead() will return the number of cycles (charges/discharges) in a certain time (meas).
+The change of this count will be used to validate if a touch has happened or not.
 These pins can be easily integrated into capacitive pads, and replace mechanical buttons.

 .. note:: Touch peripheral is not present in every SoC.
 Refer to datasheet of each chip for more info.